List of Emmerdale characters introduced in 2019: Luke Posner

 Luke Posner, played by Max Parker, first appeared on 29 August 2019.
 Luke is the brother of Lee Posner (Kris Mochrie), and the son of Wendy Posner (Susan Cookson).
 Parker's casting details were not announced prior to his first on-screen appearance, and Luke's relatives were kept a secret from viewers.
 Luke meets Victoria Barton (Isabel Hodgins) in the hospital while working in the hospital canteen.
 Both Luke and Victoria are unaware of who the other person is, but when it transpires that Luke's brother Lee raped Victoria and she is pregnant with Lee's baby, the pair split.
 Luke accompanies Wendy in moving to Emmerdale village, and when he reconciles with Victoria, Wendy is upset with him.
 Wendy believes that Victoria is lying about being raped, but Luke insists that he knows his brother did it.
 Luke begins working as a chef at the Woolpack.
 When Luke and Victoria have sex, she expresses that she feels uncomfortable with being intimate, and the pair split.

 Parker originally auditioned for the part of Jamie Tate, which was given to Alexander Lincoln.
 He stated: "Originally I had auditioned to play Jamie Tate, which was funny.
 At the time they did so many rounds – more than usual, I think – and they just couldn't find anybody.
 In the screen test, that was the first time I saw Alex Lincoln who plays Jamie and I was like: 'He's not been in any of the auditions!'
 Pretty much when they told him that he'd got that, they said: 'We would like you to play Luke.
 We've been writing this character, it would be really good for you'.
 But there was a gap before I started."
 He added: "I just knew my relation – I knew the whole time when Luke was in the canteen at the hospital, but there was no agenda though.
 A lot of people were saying that Luke knew from the start about Victoria, but it was definitely innocent flirting in the canteen."
 On his character, Parker commented: "I relate Luke a lot to myself.
 He's very assured, he's very cheeky and a showman, but there's definitely some cogs broken inside.
 I don't think you've seen all sides of Luke just yet."

-In January 2021, it was confirmed Emmerdale would explore Luke’s sexuality via his past connection with recently introduced character Ethan Anderson (Emile John).
-This followed the real-life coming-out of actor Max Parker, who is gay.
-In the narrative, Luke is introduced by partner Victoria to Ethan, hiding that they have met; scenes later in the same episode see Ethan comment on Luke’s “sham” relationship with Victoria as well as his past affairs with both Ethan himself and another mutual acquaintance, which Luke dismisses as “history” and affirms that he is now straight.
+In January 2021, it was confirmed Emmerdale would explore Luke's sexuality via his past connection with recently introduced character Ethan Anderson (Emile John).
+This followed the real-life coming-out of actor Max Parker, who is gay and in a relationship with Kris Mochrie, who played his on-screen brother, Lee.
+In the narrative, Luke is introduced by partner Victoria to Ethan, hiding that they have met; scenes later in the same episode see Ethan comment on Luke's “sham” relationship with Victoria as well as his past affairs with both Ethan himself and another mutual acquaintance, which Luke dismisses as “history” and affirms that he is now straight.